Best Sports Bars to Watch the Game

 Plenty of TVs?
 Check.
 Good food?
 Check.
 Cold beer?
 Check.
-Be sure to check out our list of top sports bars in the area.
+You’ll be game-ready at these top sports bars in St. Pete-Clearwater.

 Wide angle shot of a server pouring beer at a table at Hooters in Clearwater